 In episode 10 of Unsure?
 Insure! we give the lowdown on IR35 insurance.

-More and more freelancers are curious about IR35 insurance because of the off-payroll working rules that come into effect in April 2020.
-This will affect freelancers and contractors who operate under a limited company.
+More and more freelancers are curious about IR35 insurance because of the off-payroll working rules that come into effect in April 2020 (this has since been postponed to April 2021).
 Let’s look at what IR35 insurance is, how it can help and how much it costs.

 Change of legislation